dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-beginner-challenge-89ffd924/index.md

 :max-width: 600px
 ---
 ::

-You need to run the program that was build during the eBPF tutorials for beginners, because to complete this challenge you will also need to inspect the running program and answer a few questions about it.
-It can be found under `ebpf-hello-world/solution` directory.
+Before you get going, build and run the eBPF application.
+You’ll find it in the `ebpf-hello-world/challenge` directory — and yes, we’ve slipped in a verifier error on purpose just to keep you on your toes.
+Your mission - figure out why it fails and fix it.

 ::simple-task
 ---